Philadelphia Theft Defense Lawyer

 There are many types of theft charges in Pennsylvania.
 Theft crimes, such as shoplifting and possessing stolen property, are some of the most common offenses that people are charged with in Philadelphia.
 While theft offenses range from misdemeanors to extremely serious felonies, all have the potential to result in jail time, costly fines, and other negative consequences if the defendant is convicted.
 Additionally, a convicted defendant will receive a criminal record and suffer damage to his or her reputation, which could result in job loss or inability to work in certain occupations.

 If you or someone in your family was recently arrested for theft in Philadelphia, make sure you are represented by a tough defense attorney who knows the laws and how to navigate them.
-At the Law Office of Lloyd Long, our attorneys have represented thousands of defendants charged with felonies and misdemeanors, and may be able to have your charges reduced, have you acquitted, or even have your case dismissed.
+At the Law Office of Lloyd Long, our attorneys have represented thousands of defendants charged with felonies and misdemeanors, and may be able to have your charges reduced, have you acquitted, or even have your case dropped or dismissed.
 However, the longer you wait to seek legal help, the more difficult it will be for you to beat the charges.

 Types of Theft Charges Our Criminal Lawyers Handle

 “Theft” is actually a broad term that describes many different criminal offenses.
 If you or a family member has been charged with theft in Philadelphia, it is critical to make sure that your theft attorney has prior experience handling cases like yours.